qiuysh/figlet-console-webpack-plugin/README.md

 ### Options

-The options object has several parameters which you can set:

 ##### font

+You can set a string, default value: 'Standard'.
-Only support: 'Ghost' and 'Standard', default value: 'Standard'.
+Only support: 'Ghost' and 'Standard'.

 ##### mark

-You can set a string, default value: '#'
+You can set a string, default value: '#'.

 ##### prodOnly

-You can set a boolean, default value: false, if you set true, that only print out in production environment
+You can set a boolean, default value: false. f you set true, that only print out in production environment.

 ##### markMaxLength

-You can set a number, default value: 50, this needs to be adjusted according to name with figlet
+You can set a number, default value: 50.
+This needs to be adjusted according to name with figlet.